anielv95/llm-zoomcamp-aniel-notes/1-Introduction/1.4-Generating-Answers-with-OpenAI-GPT-4-O/notes.md

+# Generating Answers with OpenAI GPT 4 0

 In this fourth section you're going to find:
-# Generating Answers with OpenAI GPT 4 0

-1. df
+1. We made a call to OpenAI
+2. We defined the prompt template
+3. We reformat the documents retrieved with minsearch
+4. We generate the answer based on the question and the documents

 Video: